Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 I'm thrilled that they have, blah, blah, blah, right?

-a contract because everyone would say you did not steal the ladder because you had every reason to believe that permission would be given.
+And so every sane and reasonable, so nobody would enforce a contract because everyone would say, you did not steal the ladder because you had every reason to believe that permission would be given.

-The fact that the person is mentally ill, is mad, insane, and has probably a brain tumor, and can't possibly be pacified with any amount of money or new ladder or you know whatever, right?
+The fact that the person is mentally ill is mad, insane, and has probably a brain tumor and can't possibly be pacified with any amount of money or new ladder or, you know, whatever, right?

 Well, they're clearly mentally ill and we don't enforce contracts of mentally ill people.